International reactions to the 2008 Tibetan unrest: Oceania

 On Saturday, March 15 in Sydney, Australia, during a chaotic clash with Tibetan protesters outside the Chinese consulate, the police used capsicum sprays and batons in an attempt to control a group of about 40 agitated Tibetan protesters.
-Several of the protesters entered and then exited the consulate, and thereupon the protesters attacked a plain clothes Australian police officer.
+Several of the protesters entered and then exited the consulate, and thereupon, the protesters attacked a plainclothes Australian police officer.
 Seven protesters in total were arrested.
 On March 18, police again had to restrain protesters outside the Chinese consulate in Sydney.

-On April 13, Chinese-Australian demonstrators took to the streets in Sydney, Australia and protested against bias in Western media reporting in relation to the Tibetan issue and the 2008 torch relay.
+On April 13, Chinese-Australian demonstrators took to the streets in Sydney, Australia, and protested against bias in Western media reporting in relation to the Tibetan issue and the 2008 torch relay.
 They also voiced their objection to Tibetan independence and their support for the 2008 Summer Olympics.
 The New South Wales police estimated that around 6,000 people attended the protest.